-As for Dominican entities, Dominican company law allows different types of commercial companies (individually owned enterprises, LLCs) and corporations (regular or simplified stock corporations), all of which provide limited liability for their owners or shareholders.
-There are other investment entities recognised under the law, such as business partnerships, limited partnerships and per share limited partnerships, but they are seldom used because they do not offer full liability shields to their members and are subject to the same tax treatment as the other entities.
-Also, Law 189-11 introduced, in 2011, local fiduciary vehicles as a holding option.
+As for Dominican entities, Dominican company law allows different types of commercial companies (individually owned enterprises and LLCs) and corporations (regular or simplified stock corporations), all of which provide limited liability for their owners or shareholders.
+There are other investment entities recognised under the law, such as business partnerships, limited partnerships and per-share limited partnerships, but they are seldom used because they do not offer full liability shields to their members and are subject to the same tax treatment as the other entities.
+In addition, in 2011, Law 189-11 introduced local fiduciary vehicles as a holding option.